 Maurice Richardson: a conservative man

-When the individual is deceased much is inevitably limited to conjecture.
+When the individual is deceased much is inevitably left to conjecture.
 Where possible one can conduct research with acquaintances, friends and/or family, allowing one to support or discount the suspicions glimpsed between the fragments.
 When the archive is almost entirely photographic, both the potential for profound insights and the risk of misplaced interpretations multiply exponentially.
 One must proceed with caution.

 AC/004/07/22/14 – Maurice Richardson, 1987-88